autumnchris/reading-list-reactjs/README.md

 # Reading List (React.js)

-My project for the [Library assignment](https://www.theodinproject.com/courses/javascript/lessons/library) as part of the curriculum for the [JavaScript course](https://www.theodinproject.com/courses/javascript) on [The Odin Project](https://www.theodinproject.com).
+A front-end web app that uses LocalStorage to store and present entered data for the user's personal reading list.
 Built with React.js.

+Inspired by the [Library assignment](https://www.theodinproject.com/courses/javascript/lessons/library) as part of the curriculum for the [JavaScript course](https://www.theodinproject.com/courses/javascript) on [The Odin Project](https://www.theodinproject.com).

 ---